ZackIsInTheBox/Realtime-Speedrun-Dashboard/README.md

 Make sure you have the Livesplit Server component within your Layout.
 This can be found in the "Control" tab when you add a component.
 It should be set to the port 16834 by default.

 # Running the dashboard
-To run the dashboard, run `streamlit run speedrunDashboard.py {SPLITS.lss}` from a command-line within the dashboard folder directory.
+To run the dashboard, run `streamlit run speedrunDashboard.py SPLITS.lss` from a command-line within the dashboard folder directory.
 This should open the dashboard in a browser window.

 Don't forget to start the Livesplit server by right-clicking on your splits -> Control -> Start Server.
 If you change layout or re-open your splits this may have to be started again.